10 Idea Generation Activities for Better Ideas

-Brendan Boyle, IDEO partner and founder of the IDEO Play Lab, joined us on the Creative Confidence Podcast to share how to bring more playfulness into your work.
-Get into a creative mindset and generate an abundance of new ideas with his favorite creative warm ups and group activities.
+Brendan Boyle, Former IDEO partner and founder of the IDEO Play Lab, joined us on the Creative Confidence Podcast to share how to bring more playfulness into your work.
+Get into a creative mindset and generate an abundance of new ideas with his favorite creative warm-ups and group activities.
 This is the first in a series of articles about our conversation with Brendan.

 What’s for dinner?
 That’s a question we ask almost every day.
 Yet, most people only come up with two or three ideas before making a decision.
 What if you came up with 10 ideas?
 It’s much more likely you’d end up with something unexpected—and delicious—on the dinner table.

-Brendan is an IDEO partner and founder of the IDEO Play Lab, a toy invention studio that has designed and licensed over 200 consumer products, including the new board games Plumber Pants and Pictionary Air.
-His meetings are always fun filled, thanks in part to the activities and creative warm ups he uses to get his team and clients into a more creative headspace.
+Brendan is a former IDEO partner and founder of the IDEO Play Lab, a toy invention studio that has designed and licensed over 200 consumer products, including the new board games Plumber Pants and Pictionary Air.
+His meetings are always fun-filled, thanks in part to the activities and brainstorming creative warm-ups he uses to get his team and clients into a more creative headspace.

-To practice a divergent mindset and generate lots of great new ideas, here are 10 creative activities you can try with your team today, shared by Brendan and IDEO U Dean Suzanne Gibbs Howard in the latest episode of our Creative Confidence Podcast.
+To practice a divergent mindset and generate lots of great new ideas, here are 10 idea generation activities you can try with your team today, shared by Brendan and IDEO U Dean Suzanne Gibbs Howard in the latest episode of our Creative Confidence Podcast.

 Pencil Questions